elegans-io/rec_syndata/README.md

 #### Users

-If no features are in common between `user1` and `user2`, the latter is extracted again `bias` times unti (if) a similar one is found.
+Users are more similar if they have more features in common (similarity from 0 to len(features).)
 ## Example

 ```python3